lxndrblz/anatole/README.md

     tag = "tags"
 ```

-With this enabled we can now proceed to specify the series in the Front Matter of each post of that series.
+With this enabled, we can now proceed to specify the series in the Front Matter of each post of that series.

 ```md
 series:
     - series-name
 ```

-If you know want to share the full series you can do so by sharing the link `<base-url>/series/series-name>`
+If you want to share the full series, you can do so by sharing the link `<base-url>/series/<series-name>`

 ## License